Mon-Fri: 6:00AM-5:00PM; Sat, Sun, Public Holidays: 7:30AM-3:30PM

 • Turn your tap on to maximum flow.

-• Place you bucket directly under your flowing tap.
+• Place the bucket directly under your flowing tap.

 Bucket Size (Litres) Ă· Time (Seconds) = Flow Rate Litres/Second